Chat with us, powered by LiveChat

 mountain-workout

-Ever wonder what it takes to become a behemoth like “the mountain”?
+Ever wonder what it takes to become a behemoth like “The Mountain”?
 Well, surprisingly, the whole diet and workout of Hafþór Júlíus Björnsson are pretty well documented.

 This blog takes a deep dive into The Mountain workout, diet and what it means to be compared to a body mass and not a mere human being.